deepCeadeus/pokeemerald-modern-oras-R/README.md

 - Bloodmoon Ursaluna
 - Typhlosion

-Corrected type display in new UBOUND style battle menu for these abilities.
-They should now permanantly show the normal moves as the changed type in battle and show correct STAB and Type Effectiveness.
-Fixed a bug that occured when switching moves in new battle menu.

 NOTE: Silk Scarf still gives a 1.2× hold boost to type changed moves.
 A workaround was applied so correct hold items give the 1.2× boost to type changed normal moves.